 Often, your divorce orders include a section on the “Status Quo” and a requirement for a substantial change in the status quo before a modification can occur.
 What is the status quo and what qualifies as a substantial change?

 The “status quo” is basically a description of the lifestyle and economic position of the parties at the time of the divorce.
 This includes the income of both parties, their health, and the activities and needs of the children.
-North County and California family law courts will not agree to hear a request for modification unless there has been a substantial change to the status quo.
+Carlsbad and California family law courts will not agree to hear a request for modification unless there has been a substantial change to the status quo.

 Change is inevitable and many life changes affect your ability to pay child support.
 The Certified Family Law Specialists at Burke & Domercq will help you to seek post decree modifications to child support and/or spousal support.